Image credit: Jonathan Bailey, NHGRI, Digital Media Database, www.genome.gov

 "Yeah, I know," Erin said, as if she'd been waiting for it.
 "Natalie told me."

-Erin had gone in after work to exchange her scarf, to get a gray one that went with her new outfit.
+Erin had gone in after work to exchange her scarf, to get a gray one to go with her new outfit.
 We must have just missed each other.
 Erin asked me genial, obligatory questions about Christian and seemed fairly happy for me.
 She poured us more champagne, then put on some music.
 "Pretty Young Thing" played, a cover by a woman with feathery voice.
 I thought she filled the lyrics with fear and an ill-defined regret, bringing out the strange melancholy of youth and uncertainty in the lyrics.
 But the music only seemed to enliven Erin, who sang along at the chorus, keeping beat with her thumb against the glass.
 I thought about how nothing was fixed, that everything—songs, events—held only the meanings we affixed to them.
 I wondered if my mind had been perpetually stuck in one spot, dissolutely clinging to the uncertainty it was familiar with, adding that scrim to everything I saw.
-For a few seconds I saw myself as floating in a limpid, amniotic darkness that was comforting, but also keeping me in an ineffectual, fetal state.
+For a few seconds I saw myself as floating in a limpid, amniotic darkness, which was comforting but also kept me in an ineffectual, fetal state.

 Then the song ended, and Erin turned to toast the new year again.
 We started walking between the boxes, Erin going over what she planned to take, what she wanted to sell.
 She gestured at the window and pointed at a big Christmas tree planted in a neighbor's back yard, its gigantic glass star gleaming from its high perch.
 The fog had come in, and I couldn't see the real stars above it, but I could sense them up there, shining, patient.